-CFTC chief: Looking at JPMorgan, need global rules
+CFTC chief: looking at JPMorgan, need global rules

-WASHINGTON (Reuters) - The head of the U.S. Commodity Futures Trading Commission confirmed on Monday that the regulator is investigating JPMorgan Chase & Co’s (JPM.N) recent losses that may exceed $2 billion on trades tied to credit derivatives.
+WASHINGTON (Reuters) - The head of the Commodity Futures Trading Commission confirmed on Monday that the regulator is investigating JPMorgan Chase & Co’s $2 billion in losses tied to credit derivatives.

-The CFTC’s probe will supplement investigations by the FBI and the Securities and Exchange Commission into the losses at the largest U.S. bank.
+The agency’s probe will supplement ongoing investigations by the FBI and the Securities and Exchange Commission into the losses at the largest U.S. bank.

 “We have an investigation related to credit derivative products traded by JPMorgan’s Chief Investment Office,” Gary Gensler told reporters on the sidelines of a Financial Industry Regulatory Authority conference in Washington.

-Gensler said he could not provide further detail about the investigation, but he pointed out that the authority to conduct it was granted by the 2010 Dodd-Frank financial reform law.
-That law gave the CFTC responsibility for increasing transparency and limiting risk in the $708 trillion global over-the-counter swaps market.
+Gensler said he could not provide further detail about the investigation, but said the authority to conduct it was granted by the 2010 Dodd-Frank financial reform law.
+That law tasked the agency with boosting transparency and limiting risk in the $708 trillion global over-the-counter swaps market.

 The CFTC’s probe into JPMorgan was first reported on Friday.